Aetos Security Management: Company

-CSR activities

-From April 1, 2018 through March 31, 2019, the company was listed as a donor for Esplanade – Theatres on the Bay.

 Personnel

-The first general manager was Brig (r) Andrew Tan (2004–2005).
-He was followed by Kelvin Tan (2005–2008).
-This position was re-designated as executive director in 2008 when Chua Chin Kiat took over.
-James Tan Chan Seng, the former Commissioner of the Singapore Civil Defence Force, served as the CEO from 2011 to 2019.
+The company's first general manager was Andrew Tan (2004–2005), followed by Kelvin Tan (2005–2008).
+The position was retitled as executive director in 2008 when Chua Chin Kiat assumed the role.
+James Tan Chan Seng, formerly the Commissioner of the Singapore Civil Defence Force, served as CEO from 2011 to 2019.

-On March 27, 2019, Alfred Fox was appointed CEO, with a start date of April 16, 2019.
-Quek Poh Huat, who oversaw AETOS' formation when the PSA Corporation, ST Kinetics, and Changi International Airport Services auxiliary police forces were integrated, stepped down as chairman on the same date and was replaced by Chiang Chie Foo.
+On 27 March 2019, Alfred Fox was appointed CEO.
+Quek Poh Huat, who oversaw the integration of the three original auxiliary police forces, stepped down as chairman and was succeeded by Chiang Chie Foo.

-On May 1, 2024, Jerry See was appointed as its new Senior Executive Director.
-See was succeeded by Alfred Fox, who assumed the role of Chief People and Culture Officer at SJ Group.
+On 1 May 2024, Jerry See was appointed Senior Executive Director, succeeding Alfred Fox, who transitioned to the role of Chief People and Culture Officer at SJ Group.

 Requirements

-Prospective candidates must pass background checks before participating in a seven-week residential training programme.
-Candidates with law enforcement experience participate in a three-week residential training programme.
+Candidates must pass background checks before participating in a seven-week residential training programme.
+Those with prior law enforcement experience undergo an abbreviated three-week residential training programme.

 Training

-Until the opening of the Jurong West Office in 2018, prospective AETOS recruits conducted shooting practice at the Old Police Academy.
+Prior to the opening of the Jurong West headquarters in 2018, AETOS recruits conducted firearms training at the Old Police Academy.

+Corporate social responsibility

+From 1 April 2018 to 31 March 2019, the company was a listed donor for Esplanade – Theatres on the Bay.

-Organization structure
+Organizational structure

-The AETOS team is composed of officers from the police force, military, and public service entities.
-AETOS' armed and unarmed officers are deployed to secure Singapore's airports, ports, key and strategic installations, as well as regional and local businesses and events.
-They also provide security services for events such as the Marina Bay Singapore Countdown, Singapore Grand Prix, Singapore Airshow and the 2015 Southeast Asian Games.
+AETOS employs officers from the police force, military, and public service.
+Armed and unarmed officers are deployed to secure Singapore's airports, ports, strategic installations, and various regional businesses.
+They also provide security for events such as the Marina Bay Singapore Countdown, Singapore Grand Prix, Singapore Air show, and the 2015 Southeast Asian Games.

+Uniform

+Upon its incorporation on 1 April 2004, AETOS officers initially wore the uniforms of their predecessor forces: Port of Singapore Authority Police (PSAP), Singapore Technologies Kinetics Police (STKP), and Changi International Airport Services Police (CIASP).

+Following government directives to differentiate auxiliary police from the Singapore Police Force (SPF), uniforms were updated to a poly-viscose material in a corporate "tartan blue".
+New buttons and badges incorporating the AETOS logo replaced designs that resembled SPF insignia.

+Historically, AETOS officers wore uniforms similar to the SPF due to their former affiliation.
+Because of this similarity, the general public often could not distinguish auxiliary officers from regular police without scrutiny.
+Following uniform reviews, auxiliary forces were required to adopt distinctive features.
+AETOS retained metallic cap badges and collar lapels while the SPF transitioned to embroidered versions.
+AETOS officers may also wear box caps depending on their deployment.